-Nick learned to program a computer when he was in the Army and applied that skill with his avionics knowledge to modelling aircraft systems for pilot training simulators through the latter two decades of the 20th century, eventually setting up his own company.
+I learned to program a computer in the Army and applied that skill with my avionics knowledge to modelling aircraft systems for pilot training simulators through the latter two decades of the 20th century, eventually setting up my own company.
 The business, Cullaloe Project Resource Limited, had offices in Fife and served clients across the UK with technical solutions in a number of public service, industrial and commercial sectors.
-During this time, Nick was awarded charter MCP status by Microsoft when he was one of the first in Europe to be accredited as a Microsoft Certified Solution Developer.
+During this time, I was awarded charter MCP status by Microsoft when I became one of the first in Europe to be accredited as a Microsoft Certified Solution Developer.

-In education, Nick applies his technical expertise in the classroom and beyond to encourage other educators to make pedagogically sound use of technology.
-He operates web-based facilities in support of the Physics teaching community in Scotland under the persona of “the Magic Physics Pixies”.
-Membership of his Scottish Physics Teaching Resources site (sptr.net) exceeds 700 and serves several GigaBytes of resources to the benefit of Scotland’s secondary physics students.
+In education, I apply my technical expertise in the classroom and beyond to encourage other educators to make pedagogically sound use of technology.
+From 2010 to 2016 I operated web-based facilities in support of the Physics teaching community in Scotland under the persona of “the Magic Physics Pixies”.
+Membership of the pro bono Scottish Physics Teaching Resources site (sptr.net) exceeded 1200 and served several GigaBytes of resources per month to the benefit of Scotland’s secondary physics students.
 There is a short presentation about sptr here.
 Recently, I have piloted and run a Moodle site for PGDE Physics students at Moray House.

 - 2010 Technologies for learning seminar at the International Futures Forum in Aberdour

 - 2011 ICT in Scottish Education summit at the Stirling Management Centre.
-Richard Nealsson, LTS and others wrote it up.
+LTS and others wrote it up.

 - 2010 Channels of Engagement, a half-day workshop for SSERC